Xubuntu/wiki.xubuntu.org/README.md

 1. Fork this repository on GitHub.
 2. Edit or add a Markdown file under `content/`.
-3. Open a pull request against the `master` branch.
+3. Open a pull request against the `main` branch.

 You can also click **Edit this page** at the bottom of any wiki page to jump straight to the file on GitHub.